Virginia Migratory Waterfowl

 Don't Forget: HIP and Migratory Duck Stamps!

 All hunters (whether licensed or exempt from being licensed) who plan to hunt doves, waterfowl, rails, woodcock, snipe, coots, gallinules, or moorhens in Virginia must be registered with the Virginia Harvest Information Program (HIP).
-A new HIP number is required each year and is valid from July 1 to the following June 30.
-You can register online or call 1-888-788-9772.
+HIP is required each year and a NEW REGISTRATION NUMBER is needed for the 2015-2016 hunting season.
+To obtain a new number, migratory game bird hunters can register online or call 1-888-788-9772.
 Note: If you travel out of state to hunt migratory game birds you are required to obtain a HIP number for each state you hunt in.
-Contact each state for their HIP registration process
+Contact each state for their HIP registration process.

-Also, Virginia waterfowl hunters must obtain a Federal Migratory Bird Hunting and Conservation Stamp and the Virginia Migratory Waterfowl Conservation Stamp (unless license exempt) to hunt waterfowl in Virginia.
+Also, Virginia waterfowl hunters must obtain a Federal Duck Stamp and the Virginia Migratory Waterfowl Conservation Stamp (unless license exempt) to hunt waterfowl in Virginia.

 Special Sea Duck Season in the *Special Sea Duck Zone